 Vaginoplasty, also known as vaginal tightening surgery, is a surgical procedure commonly performed in the UK to reconstruct or tighten the vagina.
 It is usually performed to improve vaginal function or to correct congenital or acquired anomalies.
-It may also be performed as a gender affirmation surgery for transgender individuals.
 The procedure may involve removing excess skin, tightening the vaginal walls and muscles, and re-establishing the right balance of hormones to enhance sexual function.
 Centre for Surgery in London is a specialist centre of excellence for cosmetic gynaecology, and our expert gynaecologists regularly perform vaginoplasty and vaginal tightening surgery at our Baker Street clinic in Marylebone.

 What is the function of the vagina?